Support community connections and learning in Oak Park

-- Helen M. Harrison Endowed Book Fund: established by long-time library loyalist Helen Harrison for new books and materials.
+- Helen M. Harrison Endowed Book Fund: Established by long-time library loyalist Helen Harrison for new books and materials.
+Give now >

-- Bernard and Cecilia Sinkevitch Fund: ongoing support for building our collections.
+- Bernard and Cecilia Sinkevitch Fund: Ongoing support for building our collections.
+Give now >

-- Scoville-Hutchinson Library Fund: scholarship support for professional development, helping library employees earn a Master's of Library Science degree.
+- Scoville-Hutchinson Library Fund: Scholarship support for professional development, helping library employees earn a Master of Library Science degree.
+Give now >

-- Oak Park Public Library Capital Fund: helping support building and capital needs, and since July 2011 including the Ina Ostertag Scholarship Fund, which honors a former library trustee.
+- Oak Park Public Library Capital Fund: Helping support building and capital needs, and since July 2011 including the Ina Ostertag Scholarship Fund, which honors a former library trustee.
 Give now >

-- H. Spencer Green Trust: an unrestricted fund bringing special projects to our community.
+- H. Spencer Green Trust: An unrestricted fund bringing special projects to our community.
+Give now >

 Remember loved ones, long-time neighbors and friends.
-Honor milestones including birthdays, graduations and anniversaries.
-By making a gift, you can specify a specific subject area, and choose to name who you are honoring and you as the donor, on a permanent bookplate.
-To learn more, contact Executive Director David Seleb (708.697.6911).
+Honor milestones including birthdays, graduations, and anniversaries.
+By making a gift, you can choose a subject area, and name who you are honoring, on a permanent bookplate.